-Find out about our country's judicial branch
+Find out about our country's Judicial Branch

-The judicial branch of the government is made up of courts and judges, and the highest court in the nation, the Supreme Court.
+The Judicial Branch of the Federal Government is made up of courts and judges, and the highest court in the nation, the Supreme Court.
 When people disagree about whether a law or government action is constitutional, the job of the Judicial Branch is to resolve the issue by interpreting the Constitution.

-For a long time, these justices were all men.
+For a long time, these Justices were all men.
 That changed in 1981, when the first woman was appointed to the Supreme Court by President Ronald Reagan.
 Her name was Sandra Day O'Connor, and you have something in common with her.
 She was a Girl Scout too!

-Find out about our country's executive branch
+Find out about our country's Executive Branch

-The head of the executive branch of government is the president.
+The head of the Executive Branch of the Federal Government is the President.
 Starting at age 18, American citizens can vote for president every four years.
-A president can be a man or a woman.
+The President can be a man or a woman.

-A person can be president if they are born a citizen of the United States of America, are at least 35 years old and have lived in the United States for at least 14 years.
-Richard Nixon was born on January 9, 1913, in Yorba Linda.
+A person can be President if they are born a citizen of the United States of America, are at least 35 years old and have lived in the United States for at least 14 years.
+Richard Nixon was 56 years old when he became President.
+He was born on January 9, 1913, in Yorba Linda.
 Visit his birthplace home to learn about his childhood.